 Some of the other scheme providers work directly with individuals, as opposed to employers.

 How long does the visa last and what are the requirements?

-Those who obtain a certificate of sponsorship can apply to stay in the UK for up to:
+Those who obtain a certificate of sponsorship can apply to enter or stay in the UK for up to:

 - 12 months, for work experience;

 - 24 months, where they will be doing research, training or an Overseas Government Language Programme.

 Applications can be made from inside the UK where the applicant last had permission on the GAE route or was a university student.